U0047/CyberpsychoEncounters/README.md

     - [Codeware](https://www.nexusmods.com/cyberpunk2077/mods/7780)
     - [Cyber Engine Tweaks (for logging)](https://www.nexusmods.com/cyberpunk2077/mods/107)

-### Description
-    THIS IS A TEST BETA FOR IDENTIFYING BUGS, EXPECT BUGS!

-    ** NIGHT CITY JUST GOT A LITTLE MORE DANGEROUS. **

-    Adds cyberpsychos who wreck havoc on Night City to Cyberpunk 2077's open world.

-    **ANYTIME, ANYWHERE**

-    Attacks can occur anywhere.
-Depending on the district, help may be seconds or minutes away.
-But in Pacifica and the North Industrial District, cyberpsychos cause chaos outside the bounds of the NCPD and MaxTac.

-    ** "IF THEY CALL MAXTAC, THEY'RE ALL SCREWED." **

-    Watch Night City's apex predators in action.

 ### INSTALLATION
     1. Install all dependencies.
     2. Extract the zip file into the main 'Cyberpunk 2077' directory.